… or printing t3h stuff, ha!

 Since this print had to be heavily post-processed I didn’t bother to print it in less than 0.3 mm per layer.

 Below is a photo of a figure already glued together.

-Later on, it had to be treated with a rotary tool to smoothen a surface.
+Later on, it had to be treated with a rotary tool to smoothen the surface.

-Here is a photo of it during first acetone vapour treatment.
+Here is a photo of it during the first acetone vapor treatment.